 Freezing Point Creamery is the secret spot for many young customers.
 It sells Thailand style ice cream- ice cream rolls, aka “stir-fried” ice cream, with whip cream, fruits, and toppings.
 The staff pours the liquid ice cream base onto a very cold metal pan, mix with the primary topping you’ve picked, then roll up the ice cream.
 Watch the staff making your order is part of the fun!

 388 9th Street, #159

 Even though the owner is a young man, UC Dessert carries the classic Hong Kong dessert flavors.
 Mango sago, milk custard, almond or sesame paste are all delicious.
 It also carries Lady M signature Mille crepe, the cake from the popular New York brand.

 Meet Fresh (鮮芋仙)

 356 8th Street, Unit C

 Meet Fresh is a chain store that brings the original Taiwanese style desserts in both iced and hot.
 For shaved ice, you can choose different toppings with the sugar syrup; for hot dessert, you can have toppings with hot glass jelly soup or red bean soup.
-Its specialty is glass jelly, it’s one kind of herbs with natural gelatin, after boiling the water with the glass, the soup will be cool down and become jelly.
-Meet Fresh also carries famous Taiwanese mango shaved ice- shaved ice with freshly sliced mango, mango sauce, condensed milk, and mango ice cream.
+Its specialty is glass jelly, it’s one kind of herbs with natural gelatin, after boiling the water with the glass, the soup will be cooled down and become jelly.
+Meet Fresh also carries famous Taiwanese mango shaved ice with freshly sliced mango, mango sauce, condensed milk, and mango ice cream.
 Don’t miss it if you like the natural sweet mango.